 Version 0

 Sprint 0 Report

-Project Summary:
+Total = 24/80 = 30%

+Please keep the original document index number.

+(3/4) Project Summary: (some part of this should in the problem statement paragraph)

 Luna’s List is intended to be a platform in which canine lovers may discover and share locations that are dog friendly.
 In doing so, the platform will allow for the rules of the location to be well laid out, such as if aggressive dogs are allowed, or if a leash need be employed.
 The platform will also allow for those of the canine affinity to come together in varying ways, whether it be casual or formal.
 To sum it up simply, one may view it as an initially low-level canine lover’s social network with great potential for expansion.
 Initially it is to be web based, however, mobile expansion is within its grasp.

-Problem Statement:

-Provided by the customer:
+(5) (1/4 ) Problem Statement: ( need more… eg, what does a dog owner do now?)

 Dogs have been interwoven into our lives at a scale never seen before.
 They have moved outside of the perimeter of our homes and yards and into our roads, stores and entertainment areas.

 More and more questions have flooded businesses, parks, and buildings on when, where and how can I bring my dog?